joshhebb/tridion-publish-mirror/README.md

 - **SourcePublications**: comma-separated list of publication titles or TCM Ids for all publications which should initiate publish mirroring.
 - **TargetPublications**: comma-separated list of publication titles or TCM IDs for publications should publishing should be mirrored to.
 - **PublishLoggingEnabled**: indicate whether or not all publish & unpublish transactions should be logged.
+- **MirrorIfPropogateSelected**: indicate whether or not mirroring should only be enabled if the advanced setting "publish / unpublish to child publications" is checked.
 - **ForcePublishToChildPublications**: indicate whether the advanced setting should be set to force publishing to all child publications.
 - **ForcePublishWorkflowVersion**: indicate whether the advanced setting should be set to publish in-workflow versions.
 - **ForcePublishMinorVersion**: indicate whether the advanced setting should be set to publish minor versions.